 Chartered Fellow is awarded to fellows who have also achieved Chartered Scientist status.

 The above grades entitle you to attend ANS Scientific conferences at a reduced rate.
-You will also receive a monthly electronic newsletter which includes job adverts, and 3 scientific e-Journals (JANS) per year.
+You will also receive a quarterly electronic newsletter which includes job adverts, and 3 scientific e-Journals (JANS) per year.

 Retired membership is available to previous full members who have retired from the field of Neurophysiology.